avrillica/nsp_energy/instructions.md

 ## 🔄 Converting Power (kW) to Energy (kWh)
 Most monitoring devices provide real-time power in Watts (W) or Kilowatts (kW).
 Home Assistant's Energy Dashboard requires cumulative Energy in **kWh**.

-If your device does not provide a kWh entity, follow these steps to create one using the **[Riemann sum integral integration](https://www.home-assistant.io/integrations/integration/)**:
+If your device does not provide a kWh entity, follow these steps to create one using the official **[Riemann sum integral integration](https://www.home-assistant.io/integrations/integration/)**:

 1. Go to **Settings > Devices & Services > Helpers**.
 2. Click **Create Helper** > **Riemann sum integral sensor**.